zextras/tech-doc/source/carbonio/upgrade/upgrade245.rst

 The following rules apply to any of the paths you decide to choose for the upgrade:

-* The only supported method of upgrade from older versions is the *manual procedure*.

 * Since the **24.3.0** release, two major improvements have become available for |product|: